School of Industrial Technology, Universiti Sains Malaysia: Programmes offered

 Each of the four programmes has its own distinct curriculum spread over three to four years (6-8 semesters) (Four years for Food Technology and Bioprocess).
-The main objective of the undergraduate programme is to train and produce highly qualified and competent technologists in their respective specialisation to serve the industry and public sector in the country.
+The main objective of the undergraduate programme is to train and produce technologists in their respective specialisation to serve the industry and public sector in the country.
 The comprehensive three-year programme is designed to cover the fundamental science courses as well as engineering and technological aspects of processing/production, preservation, analysis, quality control, maintenance, etc. The technological component is progressively increased as the student move into higher level of study.
 Every student is also required to undergo a minimum of eight weeks industrial training at the end of the second year.
-The School of Technology Industry, USM has successfully produced highly qualified graduates/technologists who have been widely accepted by both the public and private sectors.

 Enrolment Statistics

 On average, the total number of undergraduate students for each academic session is around 600 to 700.